 Honestly, I was fortunate in many ways, but I was especially lucky that I'd never met someone else with the disease.

 My family was remarkably unscathed by cancer.
 I didn't know anyone who'd died from the illness.
 I'd never met anyone who'd lost their hair from chemotherapy or who'd had to endure endless surgeries and bouts of medication.
 I didn't know anything about the long-term impact those surgeries and powerful drugs would have.

-In fact, the only things I knew about cancer was what I'd seen on the telly or in films.
+In fact, the only things I knew about cancer were from the TV or in movies.
 People withering away in their beds.
 Their families arguing and crying.
 Television tends to roll out the same classic narrative tropes over and over again.